Skip to main content

 5 rows in set (0.04 sec)

-When importing using insert into statement while specifying the auto-increment column id, null values in the imported data for that column will be replaced by generated values.
+When writing data using the INSERT INTO statement and specifying the auto-increment column id, any null values in the written data for that column will be replaced with generated values.

 mysql> insert into tbl(id, name, value) values(null, "Doris", 60), (null, "Nereids", 70);